gucci-ninja/Soft-Eng-Lecture-Notes/3B/3DX4/README.md

 ### Linear and Nonlinear systems
 - linear has 2 properties
 	1. Superposition means that the output response to a sum of inputs isequal to the sum of the output response of each individual input that makes up the sum
-	2. Homogeneity - s
+	2. Homogeneity - means that when input is multiplied by a scalar, the result is a response multiplied by same scalar
 - non-linear
-	- op amps are lnear over given range
+	- op amps are linear over given range but exhibits saturation at high inputs
+	- motor exhibits deadzone where it doesn;t respond to low input voltages due to friction
+	- backlash occurs when gears don't fit well
 	- sometimes you can do a [linear approximation](#linearization) of non-linear systems

 ![](Day10/nonlinear.PNG)